-A windmill or wind turbine is typically only a maximum of 50% efficient when wind is at a peak level.
-Wind however, is typically inconsistent; very few global locations would have consistent winds to maximize the efficiency level.
+A windmill or wind turbine is typically only a maximum of 50% efficient when the wind is at a peak level.
+Wind, however, is typically inconsistent; very few global locations would have consistent winds to maximize the efficiency level.

 Esthetics and Dangers of Wind Turbines

-I like to think I am open minded as well as a proponent for green energy.
+I like to think I am open-minded as well as a proponent of green energy.
 Why then, do these wind turbines bother me so much?
-Probably because I am also a proponent of sensibility, natural beauty, and efficiency, especially cost efficiency.
+Probably because I am also a proponent of sensibility, natural beauty, and efficiency, especially cost-efficiency.

-This post is a scathing (but accurate) article from Rex Murphy in the National Post.
+This is the Worst Canadian Government Ever: is a scathing (but accurate) article from Rex Murphy in the National Post.
 Not my words, but many of my thoughts and opinions!